uzairarif5/DiscreteMathsDojo/README.md

 ## Update

+update 2.3:
+- In the "exercises" pages, changed "More Questions" to "Next Question".
+- There is now a "Back" button below the "next Question" button.

 update 2.2:
 - Chapters names showed "_" instead of " ".
 This bug is now fixed.
-- The WebView in the chapter page now has minimum 100vh height.
+- The WebView in the "exercises" page now has minimum 100vh height.

 update 2.1:
 - The json files containing the questions and answers are now structured differently.
 Changes have been made to the code to handle this new structure.